zachleat/filter-container/README.md

 }
 ```

-* Important: This component does not filter on initialization.
-The form field needs to change for filtering to take place.

 ### Optional Features

+* This component will not filter on initialization unless you use `<filter-container data-oninit>`.
+The results The form field needs to change for filtering to take place.
 * Add the `data-filter-results` attribute to any child element of the component if you’d like us to populate it with the number of results.
   * Add a string to this attribute value to customize your Results labels (delimited by `/`). e.g. `data-filter-results="Country/Countries"`
 * Use `<select data-filter-delimiter=",">` if your content elements may have more than one filter value assigned (in this example delimited by a comma).